 Q. Can I plug a welder into a regular outlet?

 Welders designed for hobby and light industrial welding can run on regular household outlets.
 High-voltage welders (220 to 240 volts) will need an upgraded breaker and perhaps larger diameter cable.
 If in doubt, consult a qualified electrical contractor.

 Q. Is it legal to weld at home?

 Absolutely, as long as what you’re working on is for your own use.
 Don’t forget general workshop safety.
 If you start to charge for your welding, it might still be possible to work from home, but you’ll need to check zoning regulations.

 A welding helmet is vital to protect the eyes and face.
 Never weld without one.
 Safety glasses are great for many workshop tasks but aren’t sufficient for welding.
-You’ll also want a welding apron and proper welding gloves.
+You’ll also want a welding apron or jacket, proper welding gloves, and quality welding boots.